-- (i) mandate the Committees on Small and Medium Scale Enterprises and Poverty Alleviation to engage the Federal Ministries of Humanitarian Affairs and Poverty Alleviation, Industry, Trade and Investment to define the modalities for the implementation of the programmes with the view to ensuring transparency and non-adherence to extant laws of the Land; and - (ii) also mandate the Committees on Small and Medium Scale Enterprises and Poverty Alleviation to investigate the implementation of National Social Investment programs and to report back within eight (8) weeks for further legislative action.
+- (i) mandate the Committees on Small and Medium Scale Enterprises, and Poverty Alleviation to engage the Federal Ministries of Humanitarian Affairs and Poverty Alleviation, Industry, Trade and Investment to define the modalities for the implementation of the programmes with the view to ensuring transparency and non-adherence to extant laws of the land; and - (ii) also mandate the Committees on Small and Medium Scale Enterprises, and Poverty Alleviation to investigate the implementation of National Social Investment programs and to report within eight (8) weeks (Hon.
+Midala Usman Balami Askira-Uba/Kala-Balge Federal Constituency).